ypylypenko/activeadmin_simplemde/README.md

 //= require activeadmin/simplemde/simplemde
 //= require activeadmin/simplemde_editor_input
 ```
-- Use the input with `as: :medium_editor` in Active Admin model conf
+- Use the input with `as: :simplemde_editor` in Active Admin model conf